txt/se17/README.md

 So:

 - programmers build one system
-- engineers explore many alternatives to learn which one is (currently) the best.
+- engineers explore many alternatives to learn which one is (currently) the best to implement/maintain/enhance.

 This  means that SE is an <u>**experimental discipline**</u>
 where engineers are always testing  trade offs between what